Coordinated Per-Antenna Power Minimization for Multicell Massive MIMO Systems with Low-Resolution Data Converters: Introduction

-For downlink transmission, a number of works have reduced power consumption and hardware cost using low-resolution DACs \cite{jacobsson2017quantized,li2017downlink,wang2018finite,li2018massive,park2021construction}.
+For downlink transmission, a number of works have reduced hardware cost using low-resolution DACs \cite{jacobsson2017quantized,li2017downlink,park2021construction}.
 Using Bussgang decomposition, the authors in \cite{jacobsson2017quantized} demonstrated a marginal communication gap in achievable rates for linear precoders with 3 to 4-bit DACs compared to infinite-resolution DACs and further proposed a non-linear precoder in 1-bit DAC systems via relaxation and sphere precoding.
 The use of $2.5\times$ more transmit antennas can compensate for the spectral efficiency loss brought on by the use of 1-bit DACs according to the analyzed rate of the quantized downlink systems with matched-filter precoding \cite{li2017downlink}.
-In the context of low-resolution DAC precoding, a unified precoding algorithm with a finite-alphabet set was proposed in \cite{wang2018finite}.
-Based on constructive interference and decision regions, low-complexity symbol-level precoding methods for 1-bit DAC systems were developed for phase-shift-keying and quadrature-amplitude-modulation constellations in \cite{li2018massive} and \cite{park2021construction}, respectively.
-The authors in \cite{shao2019framework} proposed 1-bit and constant-envelope precoding methods.
+Based on constructive interference and decision regions, low-complexity symbol-level precoding methods for 1-bit DAC systems were developed for quadrature-amplitude-modulation constellations in \cite{park2021construction}.
 For quantized downlink OFDM systems, the authors in \cite{jacobsson2019linear} derived a lower bound on achievable sum-rate using linear precoding and oversampling DACs.
 The authors in \cite{zhang2019mixed} considered massive MIMO relaying systems with mixed-DACs and mixed-ADCs at the relay and derived exact and closed-form expressions for the achievable rate which approach infinite-resolution performance using only 2-3 bits thanks to strong synergy with large-scale antenna arrays.
-For downlink communications with low-resolution DACs, Bussgang decomposition that linearizes the low-resolution DAC system was adopted in \cite{jacobsson2017quantized,li2017downlink, xu2019secure} to develop precoders and analyze system performance.
-Similarly, AQNM was used in \cite{ribeiro2018energy,dai2019achievable}.
 By applying AQNM to massive MIMO systems with millimeter wave channels, the authors in \cite{ribeiro2018energy} introduced fully-connected and partially-connected hybrid BF architectures under low-resolution DACs which are more energy-efficient than conventional digital-only precoders.
-In addition to the conventional systems, full-duplex systems adopting low-resolution ADCs and DACs provided benefits in reducing power consumption while maintaining achievable rate \cite{dai2019achievable}.